GillesSchneider/neuro-imaging/haxby-registration/README.md

 ```

 ## Before Registration
-Example of a Haxby image in the MNI152 template.
+Example of a Haxby 3D volume in the MNI152 template.
+The 3D volume is from subject 2 and is the mean along the axis 3, which is the time.

 <p align="center">
   <img  src="./images/before-registration.png">